ChubbyHunteR/blog/content/post/borg-udev-backup.md

 ## Addition to the backup script

-Due to the way how `udev` works, the backup script needs to check if both drives are present.
+Due to the way that `udev` works, the backup script needs to check if both drives are present.
 The assumption is that if the drives are present, their partitions were automounted in `/media/user` directory, which is Ubuntu's default behavior.
 Two new variables define the device names.